Bizzlebin/TEAM/readme.txt

 9. First draft of SRS requirements traceability matrix (LT only).
 10. Check formatting on all documents *and* reach out to anyone who is still having trouble with any formatting (DS only).

+===
+Week 7 (2020-07-05)

+---
+Due By Tuesday (2020-07-07)

+1. Template LLD, including all graphics (DS only).
+2. SRS (CA only).
+2.1.
+Validate all requirements meet the 5 Ws and H; create change requests to address shortcomings.
+2.2.
+Use consistent language, including "must", in all requirements.
+3. HLD *Final* (LSD, LT only).
+3.1.
+Add all Python modules (HLD 2.4).
+3.2.
+Update chapters 1 and 2 to reflect LLD and SRS and for flow/quality.
+4. Meeting prep.

+---
+Due By Thursday (2020-07-09)

+5. Read LLD to familiarize yourself with it and look for inconsistencies with HLD, SRS.
+6. SRS (CA only).
+6.1.
+Reorder all M[o]SC[o]W divisions by priority (change numbering).
+6.2.
+Reorder main reqs by priority, division by division (do not change numbering).
+7. Meeting prep.
+7.1.
+Group activity: roundtable: what did you notice from the LLD?

+---
+Due By Saturday (2020-07-11)

+8. SRS.
+8.1.
+Link all functional requirements to at least 1 business requirement (CA only).
+8.2.
+Link all non-functional requirements to at least 1 functional requirement (CA only).
+8.3.
+Finish project schedule (PM only).
+9. HLD (LSD, LT only).
+9.1.
+Update chapter 3 to reflect LLD.
+9.2.
+Add reports section (HLD 3.7).
+9.3.
+Add other output section (HLD 3.8).
+10. Check formatting on all documents, *including* CR + LF and encoding issues (DS only).

 +++
 Ground Rules